creativebitstudio/passportjs-auth/README.md

 ### Note

-Although you are free to use this application as you wish, we appreciate shout outs or linking back to our codebits website  https://www.creativebitstudio.com/codebits
+Although you are free to use this application as you wish, we appreciate shout outs or linking back to our website  https://www.kodeinabox.com

 ### Authors

-* Developed for CreativeBitStudio by Danny Mack - Full Stack Developer.
+* Developed for CreativeBitStudios by Danny Mack - Full Stack Developer.
-* Developer Feedback or for Hire: creativebitstudio@gmail.com.

-### Contact

-* To contact or hire us: info@creativebitstudio.com.
-* Website: www.creativebitstudio.com